 Upon submission of student medical records, they will remain the property of the Hill College EMS Program.
-Students will not be given copies of these records for future employments or other academic courses.
+Students will not be given copies of these records for future employment or other academic courses.
+Records will be maintained in accordance with Hill College policies for 5 years before being destroyed.